Master of Health Science in Functional & Integrative Nutrition designed for busy professionals like YOU.

 Health Coaching Credentials

 The program includes an embedded option for students to become a certified health coach as part of the integrative approach to care.
-NWHSU is currently working with the National Board of Health and Wellness Coaches (NBHWC) to become an approved program through their organization.
+NWHSU’s Integrative Health and Wellbeing Coaching Course is an Approved Health and Wellness Coach Training & Education Program by the National Board for Health and Wellness Coaching (NBHWC).
 Our program also satisfies the coursework requirements for additional sought-after nutrition certifications (not service hour requirements) and prepares graduates for the next steps to become a Certified Nutrition Specialist (CNS) and a Certified Clinical Nutritionist (CCN).**

 With initial elective courses focused on Human Performance and Sports Nutrition, Nutrigenomics and Clinical Intervention, and future options in Applied Behavioral Science for Eating + Wellness, you can choose where to focus your coursework to gain advanced knowledge and target specific nutritional interventions for your unique scope of practice needs.